reb-gaia/academia-accenture-lifecycle/README.md

     The page will reload if you make edits.
 You will also see any lint errors in the console.

-Made with ❤️ and JavaScript.
+Made with ❤️ and JavaScript, by Rebeca Gaia.